Hazoom/autodesc/README.md

-# You know, for searching code..
+# Have you ever dreamed about an AI that could understand a code snippet and tells you what it does?
 **Datahack 2019 Project**

-This is a semantic code search engine and auto code comment generation.
+This is an auto code description generation and code search engine project.

 It's based on StackOverFlow dataset, focusing on Data Science and Data Structures fields only.